rubeenl99/Retail_Analysis/README.md

 ## Python Analysis

+All Python scripts used for data extraction, cleaning, and analysis are included in the notebook [`retail_analysis.ipynb`](./retail_analysis.ipynb).

 After extracting the data from the MySQL database, Python was used to:

 - Merge the `sales` and `customers` tables.